 Journalism, to me, is storytelling.
-Now, I do that with video and track.
+Now, I do that with audio and track.
 But, as journalism changes, so does my approach to storytelling.
-My investigations now include data visualizations, interactive elements and a significant web presence.
+My reporting now include data visualizations, interactive elements and a significant web presence.
 Here are some examples of that, along my with my work as a photographer -- here in Arizona, and around the world.

 Chemical Danger Zones